xelasrecords/ao3-skins/README.md

 # Xelasrecords' AO3 Site Skins
-**IMPORTANT:** Complete information and preview on the skin's features are on my Tumblr [@xelasrecords](https://xelasrecords.tumblr.com/).
+**IMPORTANT:** Complete information and preview on the skins' features are on my Tumblr [@xelasrecords](https://xelasrecords.tumblr.com/).
 Send me an ask there if you encounter any issues.

 ## Tutorial:
 1. On my Github, go to the "css" folder, select the desired [skin-name].css, then copy the code.